ortus-docs/commandbox-docs/embedded-server/multi-site-support/multi-site-examples.md

+---
+description: All the Multi-Site examples you need to get started with Multi-Site
+---

 # Multi-Site Examples

 This Github repository has several Multi-Site examples in the folders starting with the words `multi-site-`.
 Here is an overview of a few of them.

 ### Basic Multi-Site configured in server.json

 Here is a basic `server.json` configuring several sites.
 Here we have some defaults configured in the `web` object for all sites, including a single HTTP binding to all IPs on port 80.
 There is a custom host alias configured on each site.
-There is a site called "default" which is set t the default site with `default=true` in the site object.
+There is a site called "default" which is set to the default site with `default=true` in the site object.

 {% code title="server.json" %}
 ```json